nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 specification.

-- *Use of the contract storage:* Another way of “storing” an URI on-chain could have been to use an “operation event” (an contract-call that is only used to record its payload on the blockchain without keeping anything in the contract's storage).
+- *Use of the contract storage:* Another way of “storing” an URI on-chain could have been to use an “operation event” (a contract-call that is only used to record its payload on the blockchain without keeping anything in the contract's storage).
 This method is the cheapest in gas and storage but it requires an indexer for any implementation to be able to do anything.
 We